Corey Seager Preview, Player Props: Rangers vs. Mariners

-The Texas Rangers, including Corey Seager (.250 batting average in his past 10 games), take on starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Thursday at 9:40 PM ET.
+On Friday, Corey Seager (.326 on-base percentage in past 10 games, 65 points below season-long percentage) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 10:10 PM ET.

-He strung together two hits (going 2-for-5) in his last game against the Angels.
+He had a one-hit showing in his previous game (1-for-4) against the Mariners.

 Sportsbook Promo Codes